 Please don’t fall off, please don’t fall off, please don’t fall off!

-Ever had those pleading thoughts running through your head onstage?
+Ever had those pleading thoughts running through your head onstage or while cosplaying?
 Not me.
 I was taught by the best in the biz how to secure my headpieces and hair so that the illusion of my character never faltered onstage.